michaelwknott/michaelwknott.github.io/content/pages/reading.md

 ### Books I've Read

-A record of the books I've read.
+A record of the books I've read, with the occasional link to a blog post where I've captured intriguing concepts and key takeaways.

 #### 2023
 + Sielski, L., M. (2022).
 Should you Become a Software Developer?
 A book you should read before you decide to learn to code.